flancian/garden/yoga.md

 # Yoga

 - I'm a fan of yoga.
+- You can think of yoga as one of the arts of healthy movement.
 - I like [[yoga with adriene]].
 You can try it out:
   - [[go]] https://www.youtube.com/watch?v=KWBfQjuwp4E&list=PLui6Eyny-UzzFFfpiil94CUrWKVMaqmkm